Samuel Goudsmit: Life and career

+As a student in Leiden he also developed an interest in Ancient Egypt.
+He collected Egyptian antiquities and made a few scholarly contributions to Egyptology.
+His wife bequeathed the Samuel A. Goudsmit Collection of Egyptian Antiquities to the Kelsey Museum of Archaeology at the University of Michigan in Ann Arbor, Michigan.
+In 2017 it was announced that Dutch Egyptologist Nico Staring had identified an object from the collection with an object presumed lost from the Egyptian Museum of Berlin.
+The fragmentary stela must have been looted from the museum after its bombardment and had been sold to Goudsmit in 1945.
+It was returned to Berlin in April 2017.

 Goudsmit became a corresponding member of the Royal Netherlands Academy of Arts and Sciences in 1939, though he resigned the next year.
 He was readmitted in 1950.
 He was elected to the United States National Academy of Sciences in 1947, the American Philosophical Society in 1952, American Academy of Arts and Sciences in 1964.

 Marriages and children

+Goudsmit married Jaantje Logher, in 1927.
+Their daughter, Esther Marianne Goudsmit was born in 1933 in Ann Arbor, Michigan.
+In 1964 she earned a PhD in Zoology from the University of Michigan, and in 1972 became a Professor of Biology at Oakland University, Rochester, Michigan.
+She retired in 1995.

-Goudsmit married his first wife, Jaantje Logher, in 1927.
-They divorced in 1960, and in the same year Goudsmit married Irene Bejach.
+Samuel and Jaantje divorced in 1960, and in the same year Goudsmit married Irene Bejach.
 Like Goudsmit's parents, Irene's father, a German medical doctor and Berlin public health official, Curt Dietrich Bejach, had been murdered by the Nazis.
 He perished at the Auschwitz concentration camp.

 Irene and her sister, Helga, left Germany for the United Kingdom as children shortly prior to the outbreak of World War II.
 They were evacuated as part of the Kindertransport programme, and lived for seven years in the Attenborough family home.

-Goudsmit and his first wife had a daughter, Esther Marianne.